 The purpose of this contest is to encourage researchers from developing countries to share their work globally.
 It also focuses to push advancements in information, people, and technology in contemporary societies in the context of developing countries.

 Papers submitted to this contest can discuss research problems, policies, practical issues in or outside of LIS work settings, and case studies on any aspect of the 2021 ASIS&T Annual Meeting theme from a local and/or international perspective.

 Topics include, but are not limited to the following core areas:

-- Role of information in changes in economic, social, scientific, political, and personal behaviors
+- Role of information changes in economic, social, scientific, political, and personal behaviors

 - Production, storage, sharing, preservation, management, and consumption of data and information for benefitting individuals, communities, organizations, or society

-- Role of the place, time, and the way in which data/information/knowledge is communicated in empowering individuals, communities, organizations, or society
+- Role of the place, time, and how data/information/knowledge is communicated in empowering individuals, communities, organizations, or society

-- Information and individuals: Information behavior, information retrieval, human-computer interaction, social media use, information literacy, etc.
+- Information and individuals: Information behavior, information retrieval, human-computer interaction, social media use, information literacy, digital literacy, etc.

 - Information use in, for, or by organizations: Information architecture, knowledge management, competitive intelligence, linked data and big data, digital curation, records and archives management, etc.

 - Information society: Digital citizenship, cultural engagement, archival preservation, policy development, copyright, intellectual property, info-metrics, information access, etc.